DuduLourenco/react-native-country-flag/README.md

-# react-native-country-flag-quality-select forked by DuduLourenco
+# react-native-country-flag-quality forked by DuduLourenco

 This is a React-Native package to display every 254 Country flags with the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) Standard and image uality select!